 The fields in the SL-BSR MAC CE are defined as follows:

 - Destination Index: The Destination Index field identifies the destination.
 The length of this field is 5 bits.
 The value is set to one index corresponding to SL destination identity associated to same destination reported in sl-TxResourceReqList, sl-TxResourceReqListDisc and sl-TxResourceReqListCommRelay, if present.
-The value is indexed sequentially from 0 in the same ascending order of SL destination identity in sl-TxResourceReqList, sl-TxResourceReqListDisc and sl-TxResourceReqListCommRelay as specified in TS 38.331 [5].
+The value is indexed sequentially from 0 in the same ascending order of SL destination identity in sl-TxResourceReqList, sl-TxResourceReqListDisc, sl-TxResourceReqListCommRelay and sl-TxResourceReqListCommU2URelay as specified in TS 38.331 [5].
 When multiple lists are reported, the value is indexed sequentially across all the lists in the same order as presented in SidelinkUEInformaitonNR message;

 - LCG ID: The Logical Channel Group ID field identifies the group of logical channel(s) whose SL buffer status is being reported.
 The length of the field is 3 bits;